openSVM/agave/docs/src/proposals/accepted-design-proposals.md

 ---
-title: Accepted Design Proposals
+titwe: accepted design pwoposaws
-sidebar_position: 1
+s-sidebaw_position: 1
-sidebar_label: Overview
+s-sidebaw_wabew: o-ovewview
 ---

-These architectural proposals have been accepted by the Solana maintainers, but are not yet fully implemented.
-These proposals may be implemented as described, implemented differently as issues in the designs become evident, or not implemented at all.
+t-these awchitectuwaw p-pwoposaws h-have been accepted b-by the sowana m-maintainews, /(^•ω•^) but awe nyot yet fuwwy impwemented. rawr these pwoposaws may be impwemented a-as descwibed, OwO impwemented diffewentwy as i-issues in the designs become evident, (U ﹏ U) o-ow nyot impwemented at aww. >_<

-## After Implemented
+## aftew impwemented

-Once a proposal has been implemented, it will be moved to [Implemented Proposals](../implemented-proposals/index.md) and the details will be added to relevant sections of the docs.
+once a p-pwoposaw has been impwemented, rawr x3 i-it wiww be moved t-to [Implemented Proposals](../implemented-proposals/index.md) and the detaiws wiww be added to wewevant sections of the docs. mya

-## Submit a New Proposal
+## s-submit a nyew pwoposaw

-To submit a new design proposal, consult this guide on [how to submit a design proposal](../proposals.md#submit-a-design-proposal).
+to submit a nyew design pwoposaw, nyaa~~ consuwt this guide o-on [how to submit a design proposal](../proposals.md#submit-a-design-proposal). (⑅˘꒳˘)